shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

         <b>If we have a custom element like this one. how do we listen to the `name` attribute changes?</b>
         <ul>
             <li>All you need to do is to use the observedAttributes getter which shoud return an array of attributes names that you want to listen to.</li>
-            <li>Everytime one of those attribute changes attributeChangedCallback will be called with the old and new value</li>
+            <li>Everytime one of those attribute changes attributeChangedCallback will be called with the name, the old and new value</li>
-            <li>Then we can update the DOM manually and print something out</li>
+            <li>Then we can do something, here we update the DOM</li>
-            <li>In this case we want to print `hello my name is` then the name that is passed from the name attribute</li>
         </ul>
         <b>Here is a demo of that custom element</b>
     </aside>